matter-labs-archive/research/zkSNARKs/zkSNARKgovernedPlasma/zkSNARKs governed Plasma by Matter Inc, informal spec.md

 - This block does NOT need to publish any data - everything important is already in the `public inputs`
 - Procedure repeats until the queue is empty
 - A block publisher gets some funds from the remaining operator's security deposit

+# Q&A
+- What is the block is not available in full?
+	- In this case no one can prove that some leaf in the SMT because the `new state` depends on the latest root hash of the SMT and can not be calculated without every transaction in block.
+The exception is if the block is padded by empty transactions, but it's trivial.
+- Why `last sent at height` should match at the exit block?
+	- Imaging the following if `last sent at height` is not checked:
+		- User `A` has a state with `last sent at height = N` and sends a transaction `A => B`
+		- This transaction is included in block `N+1`
+		- User colludes with an operator
+		- User publishes an exit request with the `last sent at height = N`
+		- No one can challenge this request
+		- An operator proceeds with an `exit block` AFTER block `N+1` and this block is accepted as `last sent at height = N+1 != N`, but this field is not checked!
+		- An operator publishes an exit from `B`
+		- This is a double spend!
+	- If `last sent at height` is checked an operator can not proceed with `exit block` for user `A` that has priority `N` and that will become the first in a queue even if an operator published all possible `exit blocks`, but still will not challenge an exit request with a newer state!.
+So, `N` becomes a last point of validity and data availability.
+- Are blocks published?
+	- Block headers (which are Merkle tree roots of the transactions tree) are published as one of the public inputs to the `transaction block` zkSNARK proof.
+	- Those headers are NOT stored on-chain
+	- Users should download a block in full from the operator and check off-chain that the header from downloaded block matches the published one.

 ### Authors